Terminal 21: Terminal 21 Pattaya

-Terminal 21 Pattaya was opened in Pattaya District of Chonburi Province in October 2018.
+Terminal 21 Pattaya was opened in Pattaya city, Chonburi Province on 19 October 2018.
 It is located on the corner of the North Pattaya Road and Second Road, next to the Pla Lo Ma Roundabout.
 The retail area consists of 6 floors, including an SFX Cinema cinema and Foodland supermarket.
 Terminal 21 Pattaya also houses 32-story Grande Centre Point Pattaya hotel & residence.